Every professional displayed on Counselling Directory has been independently

-I provide warmth, empathy, encouragement and acceptance to help you to explore your thoughts, feelings and behaviours.
+I provide warmth, empathy, encouragement and acceptance to help you to safely explore your thoughts, feelings and behaviours.

 I use both person-centred and psychodynamic approaches to enable you to identify the challenges you are facing and to support you in finding your own unique path through them.
 I may help you to explore the past to establish how this might be influencing the present.
+You are the expert on your life, and I provide a space for you to experience attuned and compassionate listening so that together we can work towards you finding your own individual way through your difficulties.

-If you would like a free, no obligation telephone consultation, or have any questions, please contact me.
+If you would like a free, no obligation 20-minute telephone consultation, or have any questions, please contact me.

 Training, qualifications & experience